Forget driving to Route 66.

 And the freeway you take to get there isn’t bad, either.

-Read all about it in this Joyride Guru San Diego Day Trip on Amazon Kindle, Towering Old Highway, available for just $2.99 for your Kindle, or Kindle-app equipped smartphone and pad.
+This Joyride Guru San Diego Day Trip is Chapter 1 in Joyrides Around San Diego in print, and in the stand-alone book on Amazon Kindle, Towering Old Highway, available for just $2.99 for your Kindle, or Kindle-app equipped smartphone and pad.

 The drive takes you from the classic Desert View Tower on the Imperial County line just as Interstate 8 drops into the desert, to the Flinn Springs County Park.
 The route was once the near-western end of one of America’s earliest transcontinental highways; the other end is on the Atlantic coast in Georgia.